shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 - It systematically resolves the gaps in **prompting workflows** and **RAG capabilities**.
 - It paves the way for **scalable improvements**, such as building intelligent agents and refining RAG systems further.

+By building the solution with modular, reusable components and a production-grade project structure, we ensure it meets both **current needs** and **future scalability requirements**.

 ---

 ## 🌳 **Testing and Validation Plan**